 Businesses are adapting to an increasingly digital marketplace by investing in IT.
-According to analyst firm Gartner, Australian spending on IT products and services will reach up to $93 billion this year, and it’s easy to see why.
+According to analyst firm Gartner, Australian spending on IT products and services increases 5 to 6% annually.
 Technology enables companies to work faster, communicate seamlessly, and sharpen their competitive edge.

 However, the real challenge for companies is figuring out how much they should spend on groundbreaking tech.